jiportilla/edge-ultra/README.md

 - The node registration step will be completed in this section:

-1. Below is the file provided in `policy/node.policy.json` with this JSON exporter service:
+1. Below is the file provided in `policy/node.policy.json` with this Edge service:

 ```json
 {